0xtechnoir/docs-crawler/README.md

 # Docs Scraper

-A simple, fast Python script for scraping technical documentation from websites and generating clean, formatted output perfect for NotebookLM or PDF generation.
+A simple, fast Python script for scraping technical documentation from websites and generating clean, formatted output perfect for NotebookLM or other AI ingestion.

 ## Features